 Here are three different style homes by Home Bazzar that I think would make beautiful gifts –

 Wren nesting in my yard in the Home Bazzar Fieldstone Cottage House I received as a gift

 If you want to gift a birdhouse with the intention of it being used outside for the long term, I highly suggest choosing something made from recycled plastic.
 The plastic stands up to the elements much longer than wood, and is easy to wipe down and clean between nestings.
-My favorite is the Duncraft Eco-Friendly Songbird House.
+A great one is the Woodlink Going Green Bluebird House.
 It’s a great size for many types of nesting birds, has proper ventilation and an easy to open swing up front door.
 Mine is going strong after three years of hot summers and cold winters with no significant signs of wear.

-Wren building a nest in my Duncraft Eco-Friendly Songbird House
+Wren building a nest in my recycled plastic house

 A great next-step for a backyard bird watching enthusiast is to add a water feature.
 Birds need a good source of fresh water for drinking and bathing, therefore having a bird bath can attract more to the yard.
 There are many pretty colored glass options, however they are often too delicate.
 They either lack the weight for stability and fall over or break too easily.

 My recommendation is the 24″ Alpine Pedestal Bath in Antique Ceramic.
 It is a classic style that will appeal to almost anyone.
 It has a nice weight and a solid base.
 The ceramic glaze makes cleaning simple, which is important since algae grows quickly and bird poop is inevitable.
 The top basin has a twist and lock mechanism so it can be removed from the base to clean.
 Versatile, easy to work with, and attractive!